Ana-Vartasashvili/europebet-assignment/README.md

 yarn install
 ```

-4\. after that you can run application from terminal:
+4\.
+After that you can run application from terminal:

 ```sh
 npm run dev